Name: Rocky Marciano

 Rocky Marciano Gallery

-Rocky Marciano was born Rocco Francis Marchegiano on September 1, 1923 in Brockton, Massachusetts.
-Marciano was World Heavyweight Champion from 1952 to 1956, and he is the only heavyweight champion to retire undefeated.
+Rocky Marciano was born Rocco Francis Marchegiano on September 1, 1923, in Brockton, Massachusetts.
+Marciano was World Heavyweight Champion from 1952 to 1956, and he is the only World Heavyweight Champion to retire undefeated.

 After being discharged, Marciano visited an old Army buddy, Joe Sarelli, in Chicago.
 Sarelli's father, who was connected to the fight game, agreed to assess Marciano's potential as a fighter.
 "His father took me to a gym in Chicago's Loop," Marciano recalled.
 "For three days, I hit the big bag and the little bag.
 I skipped rope and shadow boxed.
 At the end of the workouts, Joe's father sat down with me.
 He told me, 'Rocky, why don't you go home and forget about being a fighter.
 You'll too small to be a heavyweight.
 You'll never make it.'"

-Marciano turned professional on March 17, 1947, with a third-round knockout of Lee Epperson.
-He then returned to the amateurs.
-On March 1, 1948, at the New York Golden Gloves Tournament of Champions, he was on the short end of an unpopular split decision to Coley Wallace in what would be the last loss of his boxing career.
+On March 1, 1948, at the New York Golden Gloves Tournament of Champions, Marciano was on the short end of an unpopular split decision to Coley Wallace in what would be the last loss of his boxing career.
 In his last amateur fight, Marciano outpointed George McInnis to win the New England AAU Heavyweight Championship on March 22, 1948.
 Marciano did not move on to the nationals because of a fractured thumb.
-He finished his amateur career with a record of 9-4 with 7 knockouts.
+He finished his amateur career with a record of either 9-4, with 7 knockouts.

 Marciano won his first sixteen professional fights by knockout, but there were those who still didn't think much would become of him.
 Goody Petronelli, trainer of Marvin Hagler, caught one of Marciano's early fights and recalled for Sports Illustrated, "I never thought he'd make it.
 He was too old, almost 25.
 He was too short, he was too light.
 He had no reach.
 Rough and tough, but no finesse."